 ‘To prove legal title to land, one must trace it back to the man who stole it’ (17)

 We who are proud owners of the site upon which our houses stand are receivers of stolen property.
 We are of course able to deflect this accusation by producing our ‘legal’ documents.
-We can also take some comfort in numbers; some 60% of all homes at present are owner-occupied.
+We can also take some comfort in numbers; some 60% of all homes in the UK at present are owner-occupied.
 Additionally it is reassuring to know that Winston Churchill, that great LVT advocate, said:

 ‘We do not want to punish the landlord, we want to alter the law’ (18)